Please tell me a bit about yourself and your research

 The most important thing I gained from the exchange were the networks I made during the visit and the much-enhanced knowledge about voluntary national defence in Estonia, and how it differs from Finland on the practical level.
 This knowledge will help me better formulate interview questions that reflect the practise of Estonian volunteers and how volunteering is structured in Estonia.
 Now I see that my mental concept of voluntary national defence in Estonia was not very accurate, and the time in Estonia helped sharpen that concept.
 I believe this will also carry over to the Swedish case.
 Another thing that I did in Estonia was to get more acquainted with the literature and hone the theories section of my first article.

-What kind of support did you get from the Tallinn University?
+What kind of support did you get from Tallinn University and the Border Lab project?

 The most important form of support I received from Tallinn University was the contacts I was able to make through them, that I otherwise would not have been able to make.
 This support will probably make gathering the data and writing my second article that covers all four regions much easier and faster.
 I also received great benefit from the comments I received on my seminar presentation, for which I had to open my so far done interviews and do some preliminary analysis on them.
 This analysis spawned new ideas about my research and has already helped with my interviews in Finland.
 The comments also provided new theoretical avenues to investigate and expand the theory section of my first article.